isorna/dzc/rules/shooting.md

 When allocating shots, a player **must declare targets for the entire squad before rolling any dice.** Pick an **enemy unit** to shoot at with each weapon for each unit.
 Separate weapons may fire at different units, (even other squads) but a weapon with multiple shots must use all of them against a single unit (see diagram opposite for an example).

-It s easiest and quickest to combine shots together into a single roll, often using coloured dice to show which is which.
+It's easiest and quickest to combine shots together into a single roll, often using coloured dice to show which is which.
 When rolling dice, effects are resolved simultaneously for the entire shooting squad.

 Roll a number of dice equal to the total number of Shots.
 The Accuracy value on the weapon is what those dice need to roll **equal to or over** in order to hit the target.
 Anything under the target number misses to no further effect. **Weapons with a dash automatically hit,** but weapons with an Accuracy of 0 roll as normal.